-Start your tour in iconic Manhattan before hopping the commuter ferry for a short ride across the East River to Brooklyn, with great views of the Brooklyn and Manhattan bridges.
-(Note that as the ferry leaves immediately after the tour starts, you must be on time.
+Start your tour in iconic Manhattan before hopping on the commuter ferry for a short ride across the East River to Brooklyn, enjoying great views of the Brooklyn and Manhattan bridges as we cruise.
+(Note that as the ferry leaves shortly after the tour starts, you must be on time.
 We recommend arriving at least 15 minutes early to the meeting point to ensure you don't miss boarding.)
-Land in Dumbo, named not for the elephant, but because it is “down under the Manhattan Bridge overpass.”
-Long home to shipping piers and industrial warehouses, this charming and historic neighborhood is now one of the most desirable in Brooklyn because of its access to the waterfront, breathtaking views and historic architecture.
+The DUMBO neighborhood is named not after the elephant, but because it's shorthand for “Down Under the Manhattan Bridge Overpass.”
+Long home to shipping piers and industrial warehouses, this charming and historic area is now one of the most desirable in Brooklyn because of its access to the waterfront, breathtaking views and historic architecture.

-Walk through Brooklyn Bridge Park, built largely on those old piers, to learn how the waterfront changed from a source of food to a thriving industrial area (where entrepreneurs did everything from process tobacco to create the first cardboard boxes), to an unsafe abandoned slum, and finally to what it is today: a beautiful park for recreation and home to modern businesses.
-Stop at Jane’s Carousel, from a 1920s amusement park.
-It was purchased by a local artist who restored it, and a glass-enclosed ride offers a view of modern Manhattan from a historic perch.
+Walkthrough Brooklyn Bridge Park, built largely on those old piers, to learn how the waterfront changed from a source of food to a thriving industrial area (where entrepreneurs did everything from process tobacco to create the first cardboard boxes), to an unsafe abandoned slum, and finally to what it is today: a beautiful park for recreation and home to modern businesses.
+Stop at Jane’s Carousel which was purchased by a local artist from a 1920s amusement park, who then restored it.
+A glass-enclosed ride offers a view of modern Manhattan from a historic perch.

 Walk down the old cobblestone streets to see more of the old warehouses and factories that have been converted into lofts, restaurants and art galleries.
 Stop at Powerhouse Arena.
 It’s a bookstore specializing in books on art and photography, as well as a space for art exhibitions and literary events, including book readings, launch parties and panel discussions.
-Meet a manager to talk about the community activities that happen here, and about the literary and art communities that inspire and visit the space.
+Meet an employee and chat about the community activities that happen here, and about the literary and art communities that inspire and visit the space.

 Pass under the Manhattan Bridge archway and into another part of the neighborhood to visit the Brooklyn Roasting Company.
-It is housed in an old building that was part of the historic Arbuckles’ Coffee company, whose roasted coffee was a favorite of cowboys for years.
+Housed in an old building that was part of the historic Arbuckles’ Coffee company, whose roasted coffee was a favorite of cowboys for years.
 Brooklyn Roasting has brought the coffee tradition back to the waterfront.
 Learn about their history and how it ties into the neighborhood’s past.
-Of course, sample some of coffee, which is curated and blended from beans from all over the world.
+Of course, you'll have the chance to order some coffee, which is curated and blended from beans from all over the world.

-Inclusions: Local English-speaking guide, pastry, coffee, gourmet sandwich, pour-your-own beer, ferry ticket.
+Inclusions: Local English-speaking guide, one pastry or a coffee, one ferry ticket.

 Dress standard: No special attire required.
 Dress comfortably and appropriate for the weather.